gabemansur/vuca-nators/README.md

 **Raul Pulido, Developer**

 ## Stakeholders:
-### 1. Cryptocurrency Investors, specifically, with at least 1k in the market
+### 1. Cryptocurrency Investors, specifically, with at least 1k in the market (Example: Corey Gibson)
 ### 2. Blockchain Enthusiasts, people who love and enjoy the technical powers of blockchain
 ### 3. Casual Investors, specifically, people with little knowledge and less than 1k in the market